hero media

 Pair your tea with sweet treats.

 While we’re playing in The Rocks, don’t miss The Tea Cosy for the sweetest of treats in one of the most family-friendly restaurants in Sydney.
-Home of the popular Kids’ Devonshire Tea consisting of a plain scone, strawberry jam, double thickened cream and a babycino for just $12 a pop, this hot spot attracts crowds from the moment its doors open.
-The treats are baked right on-site daily and you’ll find baskets of knitting needles and wool on hand to keep budding crafters entertained.
+Home of the popular Kids’ Devonshire Tea consisting of a plain scone, strawberry jam, double thickened cream and a babycino for just $12 a pop, this hot spot attracts crowds from the minute it opens.
+Treats are baked right on-site and you’ll find baskets of knitting needles and wool on hand to enlighten budding crafters.

 Price: $$